Immersions and translation structures I: The space of structures on the pointed disk

 Let $P$ be a planar surface.
 We call $R \subset P$ a {\em closed (resp. open) rectangle} if $\dev(R)$ is a closed (resp. open) rectangle and the restriction $\dev|_{R}:R \to \dev(R)$ is a homeomorphism.
 We say $R$ is {\em rational} if $\dev(R)$ is.

 A closed (resp. open) {\em rectangular union} is a finite union of closed (resp. open) rectangles in a planar surface which is connected and whose boundary is a disjoint collection of curves.
 We call a rectangular union {\em rational} if it can be constructed as a finite union of rational rectangles.
-(All rectangular unions will be finite unions of rectangles.)

-\begin{proposition} \com{Seems generally relevant} The closure of an open rectangular union with compact closure is a closed rectangular union.
+\begin{proposition} \note{Seems generally relevant} The closure of an open rectangular union with compact closure is a closed rectangular union.
 The interior of a closed rectangular union is an open rectangular union. \end{proposition} \begin{proof} Let $P$ be a planar surface.
-Suppose $\{R_i \subset P\}$ is a collection of open rectangles whose union is an open rectangular union $U$ with compact closure.
+Suppose $\{R_i \subset P\}$ is a finite collection of open rectangles whose union is an open rectangular union $U$ with compact closure.
 Then $\bar U=\bigcup_i \bar R_i$ is a closed rectangular union.